 The energy model will be used as a comparative and predictive tool: comparative for design decisions and predictive for utility budgeting.
 Early energy models should be used to compare design alternatives.
 The energy model submitted at design development should demonstrate compliance with the performance target.
-During the one year review, the energy model should be revised, calibrating the actual building performance to the model to understand the discrepancy.

-The baseline building is defined in the County's building performance target and will share the same shape, gross square footage, floor layout, building orientation and perform the same program functions.
+The baseline building is defined in the ASHRAE standard and represents the minimum code building which will share the same shape, gross square footage, floor layout, building orientation and perform the same program functions.
 Program functions will drive building schedule, population, and plug loads.